Leading Acid Sulfate Soil Solutions Across NSW

 NSW coastal floodplains and estuarine environments

-Acid sulfate soils (ASS) are naturally occurring soils or sediments that contain iron sulfides, typically found in low-lying coastal and estuarine areas.
-When disturbed by excavation, drainage, or dewatering, these sulfides react with oxygen and produce sulfuric acid — leading to environmental harm, infrastructure corrosion, and water contamination.
+They are naturally occurring coastal sediments containing iron sulfides.
+When disturbed by excavation, drainage, or dewatering, they react with oxygen to form sulfuric acid — leading to environmental harm, water contamination, and infrastructure corrosion.

-Q: How do I know if my site is affected by acid sulfate soils?
+Q: How do I know if my site is affected?

-Sites within mapped ASS risk areas (Class 1–5) under the NSW SEPP (Coastal Management) 2018 or local council mapping may be at risk.
-A preliminary acid sulfate soil investigation, including soil sampling and laboratory analysis (e.g. pH, TAA, ANC, Chromium Suite), can confirm the presence of Actual or Potential Acid Sulfate Soils and assess the level of risk.
+Sites within mapped ASS risk areas (Class 1–5) under SEPP (Coastal Management) 2018 or council mapping may be at risk.
+A preliminary investigation with soil sampling and laboratory testing confirms the presence of Actual or Potential ASS.

-Q: What are the risks of disturbing acid sulfate soils?
+Q: What are the risks of disturbing sulfidic soils?

 Acidification of soil and groundwater

-Q: How are acid sulfate soils managed on construction or development sites?
+Q: How are these soils managed on construction sites?

-Management depends on the site’s risk level, soil type, and proposed works.
-Common strategies include:
+Management depends on site conditions and proposed works.
+Typical strategies include:

 Avoiding or minimising excavation in high-risk areas